 Coconut Flour Shortbread Cookies

-Not only is this a delicious coconut flour shortbread recipe but they are also very, very low in carbs.
-In fact, they are virtually carb-free with only 1 net carb per cookie!
+Not only is this a delicious coconut flour shortbread recipe, but it is also very, very low in carbs.
+In fact, they are virtually carb-free, with only 1 net carb per cookie!

-You read correctly, these cookies make a great choice for anyone doing the keto diet who wants to ensure they are not kicked out of ketosis while doing the keto diet.
+You read it correctly.
+These cookies make a great choice for anyone doing the keto diet who wants to ensure they are not kicked out of ketosis while doing the keto diet.

 How To Make Keto Coconut Flour Shortbread Cookies

-Look, for an authentic tasting shortbread made with coconut flour, you shouldn’t cut corners.
-This means you’ll be doing this recipe old school and use your fingers instead of a food processor.
+For an authentic-tasting shortbread made with coconut flour, you shouldn’t cut corners.
+This means you’ll be doing this recipe old-school and using your fingers instead of a food processor.

 For a nice crumbly texture, you’ll need to use your fingers to form the dough.

-But why Hilda?
-Well, because a true shortbread recipe should not be overly handled.
-It’s what ensures the texture we all love from a great shortbread recipe.
+But why, Hilda?
+Well, because an authentic shortbread recipe should not be overly handled.
+It’s what ensures the texture we all love in a great shortbread recipe.

-Using cold is what gives the cookies their distinctive texture.
+Using cold butter is what gives the cookies their distinctive texture.

 Slice And Bake Instructions

-You’ll need to form a roll if you are wanting to slice and bake your cookies.
-To do so, simply transfer the dough onto a piece of plastic wrap and roll it into a 2 1/2 inch diameter log.
+You’ll need to form a roll if you want to slice and bake your cookies.
+To do so, simply transfer the dough onto a piece of plastic wrap and roll it into a 2 1/2-inch-diameter log.

-Twist the ends to ensure the dough roll is tightly enclosed and place in the refrigerator to chill for at least 30 minutes or up to 3 days.
+Twist the ends to ensure the dough roll is tightly enclosed, and place it in the refrigerator to chill for at least 30 minutes or up to 3 days.

 Once the dough has had time to cool and harden, you can slice and bake your cookies in the preheated 300-degree oven.